ndefrancesco/InstantFunctions/README.md

 # InstantFunctions
-A set of Fiji custom macro functions that can be installed
+A set of Fiji custom macro functions including a mechanism to automate their installation.